shyaboi/openflagsapi/readme.md

 flagInfo":[{"_id":"5f51ca2c7cf1026aa0a50f95","directLink":"https://flagapi.ngrok.io/usa/region/colorado.svg","quickLink":"colorado.svg","region":"colorado","country":"usa"}]
 ```
 # Javascript Fetch Usage
-to use a javascript fetch request to get information into your JS code. you can make a similar request as the example below;
+To use a Javascript fetch request to get information into your JS code. you can make a similar request as the example below;
 ```
 fetch('https://flagapi.ngrok.io/api/usa/colorado')
   .then(response => response.json())
   .then(data => console.log(data));
   ```
-  The data variable alone will return many object from the server.
+  The data variable alone will return many objects from the server.
 The response will be similat to the example below;
   ```
   {flagInfo: Array(1)}
 flagInfo: Array(1)